Jeppe, 25 October 2019

 We have a goal and we would love to cruise the oceans while sharing the experience of distant shores and the joy of sailing with others.
-Rhumb Runner works really well when sailing with a crew if 4-6 crew members, who share all tasks on board.
+Rhumb Runner works really well when sailing with a crew if 4-5 crew members, who share all tasks on board.
 At sea, after a little practice and introduction, the yacht can be sailed by one man on man alone.
 There is a private berth area and a little private cupboard space for everyone.
 In severe weather conditions, the front cabin and, at times, also the aft cabin may be difficult to sleep and rest in, therefore you may use the U-settee in the main cabin or unused bunks in agreement with the crew member who’s bunk it is.
 Sailing as a guest crew is not a prepaid charter trip, charter holiday or a paid cruise, but a shared sailing experience in which everyone has tasks and must perform his or her duties even under severe weather conditions.
 There are schedules for watchkeeping, cooking, cleaning, daily rigging and boat checks, as well as boat and engine maintenance.
-We gladly open our hearts and home to guest crew who understand that they have been invited aboard and inside our home / yacht, which we take great care of.
+We gladly open our hearts and home to the guest crew who understand that they have been invited aboard and inside our home/yacht, which we take great care of.
 Furthermore, guests need to know that we have saved up for a long time and that our financial resources are limited; That’s why we don’t have a special holiday budget to take advantage of when we arrive at new destinations, but we are absolutely delighted to share new experiences in new places.
 Recently, I came across a YouTube video by Captain Ken and Isabell sailing a similar boat as us.
-Their YouTube channel is called Sailing Aquarius Around The World and the video title and link is:
+Their YouTube channel is called Sailing Aquarius Around The World and the video title or link is:

 Cruising based on shared expenses